majimboo/weebchat/README.md

 ready.
 The emphasis was on the network architecture and scalability.

 A good fit for this task is a dynamically routed distributed server.
-The basic idea is have a loadbalancer listening on 2 ends, the front and the back.
+The basic idea is to have a loadbalancer listening on 2 ends, the front and the back.

 The frontend - waits for incoming clients *a.k.a* the **users**.
 Each time a new user gets connected, the front facing port of the loadbalancer acts as a